Modern counseling office setting representing private practice mental health jobs in Alaska

 Mental Health and Counseling Jobs Across Alaska

-In-Person and Telehealth Roles for Licensed and Near-Licensed Clinicians
+In-Person Roles for Licensed and Near-Licensed Mental Health Professionals

-Alaska Counseling Jobs is the centralized hiring site for our Alaska-based outpatient counseling practices.
-This is where we share current opportunities for licensed and near-licensed mental health professionals across the state, including both in-person and telehealth roles.
-Each role is designed to support high-quality clinical work and long-term professional sustainability.
+Alaska Counseling Jobs is the hiring site for our Alaska-based outpatient counseling practices.
+This is where we share current openings for licensed and near-licensed mental health professionals across the state, including in-person and telehealth roles built for sustainable, high-quality clinical work.

 In-Person Counseling Jobs by Location in Alaska

 Our outpatient counseling offices are located throughout Southcentral Alaska and offer in-person mental health roles for licensed and near-licensed clinicians.
-Openings vary by location and by role, with opportunities for counselors, therapists, psychiatric nurse practitioners and social workers within private practice outpatient settings.
+Opportunities are available for counselors, therapists, psychiatric nurse practitioners, and social workers within established private practice outpatient settings.

-Each location has its own team, community, and pace of work.
+Each location has its own team, community, and rhythm.
 We encourage you to explore current in-person mental health job openings by location to learn more about each practice, the clients it serves, and what day-to-day work looks like in that setting.

 Known as the “end of the road,” Homer is where creatives, adventurers, and healers thrive.
 With its sweeping ocean views and tight-knit feel, Homer offers a truly unique place to build your life and your clinical skills.